manadinho/simplecontrolpanel/wiki.md

 ### CRUD Configuration manual

+### Console

+Create Config file

+    $ php artisan crud:config <Model>

+This create a config file in your directory.
+Make sure you adjust accordingly by referring to Attributes section below.

+Generate files

+    $ php artisan crud:generate <Model>

+Generate all files, but you will need to do migration yourself

+Generate Widget file

+    $ php artisan crud:widget <Model>

+Yes, I added small feature on this.
+Basically generate widget files.
+You may just call @widget('<Model>') The widget view located in your crud directory.
+You may adjust it yourself accordingly, to charts, table or maybe menu?

 #### Icon

 This is simply the FontAwesome 5 icon class to use for the menu item e.g. fa-cogs.